plokhotnyuk/jsoniter-scala/README.md

 - Support reading part of `Array[Byte]` by specifying of position and limit of reading from/to
 - Support writing to pre-allocated `Array[Byte]` by specifying of position of writing from
 - Support of UTF-8 encoding
-- Configurable serialization of strings with escaped Unicode characters to be ASCII compatible
-- Configurable indenting of output
 - Parsing of strings with escaped characters for JSON keys and string values
 - Codecs can be generated for primitives, boxed primitives, enums, `String`, `BigInt`, `BigDecimal`, `Option`, tuples, Scala collections, arrays, module classes, value classes and case classes with values/fields having any of types